kylechi05/Content-Based-Image-Retrieval-System-Interface/README.md

 - `/Final Presentation`
     - Contains code for a completed CBIR interface, including preprocessing scripts

-*Note: More information for each directory can be found in their respective directory's `README.md` file*
+*Note: Important information for each directory can be found in their respective directory's `README.md` file*